Michael-Hecht-Bucher/SLiMFold/README.md

    - Inside the **Postanalysis.ipynb** define the paths, where
      - the zip files are placed (variable ```zip_files_folder```, should be defined as ```{project_name}/Output/Results/zip_files```),
      - the FASTA files from the 1.Prerun.ipynb were created (```{project_name}/Output/FASTA/```),
-     - the reference pdb file (```reference_pdb_path```, this is important for RMSD and angle calculation.
-The pdb should be in the same format as the other predicted structures (meaning number of residues and order of chains),
+     - the reference pdb file (```reference_pdb_path```, which should ideally correspond to one of the sequences used in ```input.fasta```, as this pipeline aims to discover novel Hits belonigng to the same SLiM class.
+It is thereby important for downstream RMSD and spherical angle calculation.
+The reference structure must match the predicted structures in both residue count and chain order.),
      - the calculated results are stored (variable ```results_directory```, should be defined as ```{project_name}/Output/Results/```).

 2. **Unpacking**